fastprof-hep/fastprof/doc/model.rst

 Datasets are converted to the linear format in a similar way.
 For a counting experiment, the observed bin yields are the same as those of the full model; for a shape analysis, they are obtained by counting events within the bins of the channel observable defined above.
 The auxiliary observable values for constrained NPs are scaled in the same way as the NPs themselves; for free NPs, the auxiliary observables are taken to be 0 by convention.

+Utilities for model creation and conversion are listed in the :ref:`utilities-creation` section

 Regularization procedures
 -------------------------